samfinard/Final-Project/readme.md

 2. continue processing lyrics

-  remove "Embed" and any numbers touching "Embed" from the end of all lyrics
+  - remove "Embed" and any numbers touching "Embed" from the end of all lyrics]
+  - fill in missing lyrics
+3. Finally, ready for Sentiment Analysis
+  - Vader
+  - TextBlob
+  - Polyglot (for non english)